Red Skull

-He was portrayed by actor Scott Paulin in the 1990 direct-to-video film Captain America.
-In the Marvel Cinematic Universe, Hugo Weaving portrayed the character in Captain America: The First Avenger (2011), and was then replaced by Ross Marquand in Avengers: Infinity War (2018) and Avengers: Endgame (2019), who also voiced an alternate version of the character in the Disney+ animated series What If...?
-(2021).
+The Red Skull has been adapted in various media incarnations.
+Scott Paulin portrayed the character in the 1990 direct-to-video film Captain America.
+In the Marvel Cinematic Universe, Hugo Weaving portrayed the Red Skull in Captain America: The First Avenger (2011), and was then replaced by Ross Marquand in Avengers: Infinity War (2018) and Avengers: Endgame (2019).
+Peter Cullen, Steve Blum, Liam O'Brien and others have provided the character's voice in media ranging from animation to video games.